Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.55
+- Improved resource summary in the geology lab.
+- Fixed NRE issues with the WBIProspector.
+- Classic Stock play mode now provides a new storage template: Omni Storage.
+This template lets you add and configure any number of resources up to the container's maximum storage volume.
+The part module that handles the capability is the new WBIOmniStorage.
+- Added the new WBIOmniConverter.
+It lets you configure individual converters from a set of converter templates.
+There are a number of pre-defined templates for Classic Stock play mode.
+- Adjusted Classic Stock resource densities to reflect the 5-liter standard used by most stock resources.
+- Adjusted Classic Stock storage capacities to reflect the 5-liter standard used by most stock resources.
+These changes will affect new parts and when you reconfigure an existing part.
+- Classic Stock is now the default Play Mode for new installs of WBI mods.
+Existing games are unchanged.

 1.50
 - Recompiled for KSP 1.4.1
 - Gave ElectroPlasma a small amount of density.